1. VISA INFORMATION

 - How do I open a Japanese bank account?

 You will need to have your Japanese Residence Card (在留カード) updated with your Japanese address in order to open a bank account.
 This will usually be issued at the port of entry by Immigration Staff for those entering Japan on a non-tourist visa.

-We do not do your taxes but we do provide the tax statement document needed to complete them yourself.
-If you are a former instructor and need your tax statement, please contact Gaba Instructor Administration at email@example.com.
+If you are a former instructor and need your tax statement, please contact Gaba Instructor Personnel at email@example.com.

 4. TEACHING AT GABA